jakemcc/jakemccrary.com/source/_posts/2017-05-29-adding-a-json-feed-to-octopress-slash-jekyll.markdown

 $
 ```

-It was pretty straightforward to add this.
+It was pretty straightforward to add a JSON Feed.
 Was it a good use of my time? `¯\_(ツ)_/¯`.
-In the process of doing it I learned more about Liquid templating and figured out how to embed liquid tags into a blog post.
+In the process of adding the feed I learned more about Liquid templating and figured out how to embed liquid tags into a blog post.
+Even adding redundant features can be a useful exercise.